jlab-hep/localdb-docs/docs/qcflow/viewer.md

 Input localdb admin's username and password in the middle of the command.<br>
 (e.g.: USERNAME=hokuyama, PASSWORD=itkweek)

+!!!
+Warning
+    If you did not download submodules (pltting tools, analysis tools and itkpd-interface), you can not collectry setup LocalDB.
+Please confirm they are downloaded.

 ```bash
 $ cd ~/work/localdb-tools/viewer
 $ ./setup_viewer.sh